 Anyway, once you have your certification you can work for yourself.
 That being said, you may find it much easier to acquire new clients by staying with a larger firm, but it is now your

 choice instead of you know who’s.

 If you plan to become a real estate appraiser, it is best to find someone that will commit to hiring you before you start taking classes.

-(502) 267-4320 Office
+(502) 267-6320 Office

 (502) 267-6344 Fax